 Remark 1.
-Theorem A.1 in Appendix A gives the finite-sample bound on the MSE of the average treatment effect estimator resulting from our OGA method.
-The natural target for this MSE is an infeasible MSE when γ_0 is known a priori.
-Theorem A.1 establishes conditions under which the difference between the MSE resulting from our method and the infeasible MSE decreases at a rate of 1/k as k increases, where k is the number of the steps in the OGA.
+Theorem A.1 in Appendix A gives a finite-sample bound on the criterion function resulting from our OGA method and, thus, also for the MSE of the resulting treatment effect estimator.
+The natural target for this residual variance is an infeasible residual variance when γ_0 is known a priori.
+Theorem A.1 establishes conditions under which the difference between the residual variance resulting from our method and the infeasible residual variance decreases at a rate of 1/k as k increases, where k is the number of the steps in the OGA.
 It is known in a simpler setting than ours that this rate 1/k cannot generally be improved (see, e.g., Barron, Cohen, Dahmen, and DeVore, 2008).
 In this sense, we show that our proposed method has a desirable property.
 See Appendix A for further details.